 12. PUBLICITY

 12.1.
-Vendor shall not use Purchaser’s or Customer's name in advertising or promotional material or publicity releases without the prior written approval of Purchaser and or Customer.
+Vendor shall not use Purchaser’s name in advertising or promotional material or publicity releases without the prior written approval of Purchaser.

 13. ASSIGNMENT

-Neither party may assign the Agreement in whole or in part without the prior written approval of the other, except that Purchaser may assign Agreement in whole or in part to an Affiliate or to Customer.
+Neither Party may assign the Agreement in whole or in part without the prior written approval of the other, except that Purchaser may assign Agreement in whole or in part to an Affiliate.

 14. AGREEMENT & PRECEDENCE OF DOCUMENTS